-Delay creation of signatures for new malware variants
+• Delay creation of signatures for new malware variants

-Two common approaches:
+Common approaches:

-- Anti dynamic analysis tricks make dynamic analysis with e.g. debugger harder - Detect if program is being debugged and, if so, terminate - APIs for checking if a debugger is attached - Scanning/checksumming own memory space to check for e.g. added breakpoints in code sections - Disassembly desynchronization makes static analysis of executable code harder by fooling disassemblers to output incorrect assembly
+- Anti dynamic analysis tricks make dynamic analysis with e.g. debugger harder - Detect if program is being debugged and, if so, terminate - APIs for checking if a debugger is attached - Scanning/checksumming own memory space to check for e.g. added breakpoints in code sections - Control-flow obfuscation prevent reconstruction of control-flow graph from a binary by using various code transformations - Disassembly desynchronization makes static analysis of executable code harder by fooling disassemblers to output incorrect assembly